Alb-O/imp/README.md

 #### `.new`

-Returns a fresh importme with empty state, preserving custom API.
+Returns a fresh imp with empty state, preserving custom API.

 ## Examples